 3.5.1.
 Cambridge sees high levels of cycling, especially compared with other UK cities.
-The 2011 Census showed that 26% of city centre workers arrived at work by bike, compared with the national average of just 2%.4 The availability of secure, convenient cycle parking is a key determinant in levels of cycling - as well as safe, direct, comfortable cycle routes.
+The 2011 Census showed that 26% of city centre workers arrived at work by bike, compared with the national average of just 2%.
+The availability of secure, convenient cycle parking is a key determinant in levels of cycling - as well as safe, direct, comfortable cycle routes.

 - 3.5.2.
 Current cycle parking in the city centre is a mix of formal and informal, public and private.
 City Council officers report that removing abandoned cycles is a significant year-round task.
 Cycle parking is free, which encourages active travel but takes no account of the costs incurred by the councils in providing and maintaining it.
 We note that these costs are considerably lower per vehicle than those incurred in providing car parking, and the externalities of car travel are much higher. - 3.5.3.
 The Cycle Point facility at Cambridge station is the largest cycle park in the country, accommodating 3,000 bikes.
 An ongoing investment programme is upgrading safety and security features and improving facilities for non-standard cycles (cargo bikes, tricycles, adapted bikes).
 An additional 730 cycle spaces have already been added at Cambridge North station, bringing the total capacity to 1,000 bikes. - 3.5.4.
 A range of cycle parking facilities is needed, to support shorter and longer stays, serving retail, employment and residential locations.
-Cycle parking can be provided on the footway or on building forecourts, or can replace car parking, both on-street and off-street: a typical car bay can accommodate up to 12 standard bikes.
+Cycle parking can be provided on the footway but should not impede or discourage movement by pedestrians (including wheelchair users and others with particular requirements) or on building forecourts, or can replace car parking, both on-street and offstreet: a typical car bay can accommodate up to 12 standard bikes.

-4 ONS, Census 2011, table QS701EW - Method of travel to work
+&lt;sup>4 ONS, Census 2011, table QS701EW - Method of travel to work